apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/select/description.md

 # Select

 The `Select` transform allows one to easily project out only the fields of interest.
 The resulting `PCollection` has a schema containing each selected field as a top-level field.
-Both top-level and nested fields can be selected.
+You can choose both top-level and nested fields.

-The output of this transform is of type Row, though that can be converted into any other type with matching schema using the `Convert` transform.
+The output of this transform is of type Row, which you can convert into any other type with matching schema using the `Convert` transform.

-Sometimes different nested rows will have fields with the same name.
-Selecting multiple of these fields would result in a name conflict, as all selected fields are put in the same row schema.
-When this situation arises, the Select.withFieldNameAs builder method can be used to provide an alternate name for the selected field.

 ### Top-level fields

-In order to select a field at the top level of a schema, the name of the field is specified.
-For example, to select just the user ids from a `PCollection` of purchases one would write (using the Select transform).
+To select a field at the top level of a schema, you need to specify their names.
+For example, using the following code, you can choose just user ids from a `PCollection` of purchases:

 ```
 PCollection<Row> rows = purchases.apply(Select.fieldNames("userId", "shippingAddress.postCode"));